GoogleChrome/web.dev/src/site/content/en/blog/disable-mouse-acceleration/index.md

 The Pointer Lock API is [well supported across browsers].
-However Chromium-based browsers (e.g. Chrome, Edge, etc.) are the only ones to support disabling OS-level adjustment for mouse acceleration at the time of writing.
+However Chromium-based browsers (e.g. Chrome, Edge, etc.) are the only ones to support disabling OS-level adjustment for mouse acceleration as of October 2020.
+See MDN's [Browser compatibility] table for updates.

-### Platform support {: #platform-support }
+### Operating system support {: #os-support }

 Disabling OS-level adjustment for mouse acceleration is supported on Chrome OS, macOS Catalina 10.15.1, and Windows.
 Linux will follow.